 In other words, outplacement centers are filled with people who have worked for 15-20 years for companies like Ford, DHL, Delhaize, Heinz, Makro, Hewlett Packard, and other perceived stable employers.
 The majority did not see the job loss coming, nor were they prepared for the jungle that the labor market has become.
 Furthermore, they want to continue to believe that being the master of their own career is not necessary.
 They just want to go to another ‘stable’ employer as soon as possible, continue to live in the illusion that this new company represents stability and forget the horrible episode of the job loss.

 My opinion is that life-long employment does not exist anymore, not for white collars and not for blue collars.
 Organizations cannot pretend to offer it anymore and employees need to accept this fact.

 - employees face up to the consequences: the first responsibility for subjective career success resides with the individual

-- organizations take an example of companies like Janssen Pharmaceutica and Ormit who genuinely invest in career management skills for their employees.
+- organizations take an example of companies like Janssen Pharmaceuticals and Ormit who genuinely invest in career management skills for their employees.
 Their motive is to harmonize the needs of the company with those of the individual.

 The reasons are obvious:

-- The labour market has become a jungle.
+- The labor market has become a jungle.
 There are no certainties anymore, except the certainty that sooner or later any person will find him/herself without a job or in a situation where a difficult career choice has to be made.

 - Organizations nowadays want EVERYTHING employees have to give: all their creativity, all their motivation, all their dedication.
 People need to be able to create a job and a career that fits them 100%.